Gailpositive/Darey.io-Projects-1-10/Darey.io-Projects-1-10/Project-1/Lamp-Stack-Project1.md

 ## (Linux OS, Apache2 Http WebServer, Mysql Database and PHP Language Programming)

-## Preparing Prerequisites: I spinned up an AWS EC2 instance and a virtual sewrver with my ubuntu server OS.
+## Preparing Prerequisites: I spinned up an AWS EC2 instance and a virtual server with my ubuntu server OS.
 I SSH my terminals  into my EC2 instance using its public IP address

  "Attempting to experiment with different terminals to observe their individual functionalities and behavious, I initially performed a git clone operation into my github account on ubuntu virtualbox terminal"